Pecant-Pie/Gnome-Mod/README.md

 ## Planned Features for Initial Release

-- Proper 3D assets for the statue and altar.
+- Proper 3D assets for the altar.
-- Make the gnomes try to place their items directly into the altar's inventory.
+- The gnomes place their items directly into the altar's inventory.

-## Further Development
+## Ideas for Further Development

 - Randomized names for the gnomes.
+- Three distinct statues that each spawn a unique type of gnome: Miner, Farmer, Logger.
 - Unique appearances for the different types of gnomes.
-- Three distinct statues that each spawn a unique type of gnome: Miner, Farmer, Logger.
 - Mining gnome revamp that makes them more useful as a stationary cult.
 - Faith system, where you can build certain structures or bestow gifts upon your gnomes to increase their productivity.
 - Animations for praying at the statue or altar would be nice.